AM-Digital-Research-Environment/Excel2Json/README.md

 An incomplete schema for documents inside MongoDB.

 ## Authentication information for the MongoDB Client
-For authentication information (MongoDB Client bot URI) in the mongo_auth.json file, please enquire us.
+For authentication information (MongoDB Client bot URI) in the mongo_auth.json file, please fill in or enquire us.

 ## Dev-dictionaries